WisCorps Administrative Staff

 Administrative Coordinator

-Paige spent a decade in the Advertising Industry working as a commercial Producer in Nashville, TN.
-This experience equipped her with problem solving skills, budgeting experience and honed her creativity.
+Paige grew up hiking and camping with her family in Iowa.
+She graduated with her B.S. in Advertising from South Dakota State University.
+After college, she worked as a commercial Producer in Nashville, TN creating campaigns for various local and national brands.
+This experience equipped her with problem solving skills, budgeting experience and encapsulated her creativity.

 Emily Post